zahlabut/RunTempestMonitorPods/README.md

 **Important**: The tool automatically manages the results directory:

 - 📦 **On Startup**: Any existing result files are archived to `old_results_archive_{timestamp}.zip` and removed from the directory
-- 📦 **On Completion**: All current results are packaged into `results_archive_{timestamp}.zip`
+- 📦 **On Completion**: The `web_report/` directory is packaged into `results_archive_{timestamp}.zip`
-  - Includes: CSV files, HTML graphs, PNG/SVG/PDF images, and complete `web_report/` directory
+  - Contains: index.html, all graphs (HTML), all CSV files, and all images
+  - Ready to extract and upload directly to web server
 - 🧹 **Clean Workspace**: Each run starts with a clean results directory

 This ensures you always have:
 - Clean, organized results for the current run
 - Archived history from previous runs
-- Easy download via a single ZIP file (includes HTTP-ready web report)
+- Single self-contained web report directory in ZIP file

 ### Directory Structure